Access Management

 Safe Access is Good for Business

-This primer will address questions you may have about access management and its effect on business activity and the local economy.
-It focuses on economic concerns that may arise in response to proposed access changes or policies, including potential impacts on
+This primer addresses access management questions you may have about access management and its effect on business activity and the local economy.
+It focuses on economic concerns that may arise in response to proposed access changes or policies, including potential impacts on business activity, freight and deliveries, parking for customers, and property or resale value of affected property.

 Safe Access is Good for Business